 After the significant increase recorded in the first half of 2021, as a result of the actions taken by the government to facilitate access to credit, the trend in bank loans slowed but in any event remains positive in the initial months of 2022 as well.
 Loans to the private sector (net of Repurchase Agreements with central counterparties and adjusted for exposures sold and derecognised) recorded growth of more than +3.1% on a yearly basis in May, accelerating from the approx. +2.1% of last December.
-The increase in loans to non-financial companies, more contained in the first quarter of the year, showed a + 2.3% on a yearly basis in May.
+The increase in loans to nonfinancial companies, more contained in the first quarter of the year, showed a + 2.3% on a yearly basis in May.
 The abundant cash and cash equivalents accumulated during the pandemic years continue to affect business demand; the recourse to sources of financing that are alternative to the banking circuit is beginning to feel the effects of the tensions linked to the conflict.
 The liquidity position of the companies remains good, with the needs linked to the economic consequences of the war satisfied also by means of loans guaranteed by the state; the new measures to support access to credit launched by the government entail the possibility of requesting them until the end of 2022, in line with the new temporary aid framework defined at European level.
 The expansion of household lending was confirmed as more lively, growing by more than 4% yoy in May.
 The context of high uncertainty and the higher cost of living led to a worsening of the confidence of households, which marginally decreased their spending, directing it to a greater extent towards consumption linked to the real estate market and restructuring; this demand, accompanied by a significant accumulation of savings, supported credit to households in particular for house purchases.

-With regard to interest rates on the volumes of loans, there has been a slight recovery, more marked with regard to the stock of loans to nonfinancial companies (1.67% in May; +5 bps since December 2021) compared to households (2.65% in May, +1 bp since December).
+With regard to interest rates, there has been a minimal recovery since the end of 2021, as concerns loans to non-financial companies (1.67% in February; +5 bps since December) as well as to households (2.65% in February, +1 bp since December).
 On new business transactions, the average rate rises by approx. 2 bps from the values marked at the end of 2021, reaching 1.2% in May.
 The rate on loans for the purchase of homes is progressively increasing on new household transactions, which stood at 1.92% in May (approximately +52 bps compared to December), reflecting the increase in the cost of fixed-rate mortgages and that on consumer credit, which exceeds 6.73%.

 In the first five months of the year, the stock of bad loans in bank balance sheets to residents in Italy decreased by approximately 1.83 bn compared to the levels of last December, due to sales transactions which, at sector level, mainly concerned bad loans to businesses, especially those in the service and construction sectors.
-In terms of yearly trends, in May the reduction in bad loans to residents exceeded -16%: when including bad loans sold and derecognised, analogous to the loan adjustment methodology applied in the European Central Bank System (ECBS), the trend is on the rise instead (+2.5%).
+In terms of yearly trends, in February the reduction in bad loans to residents neared -16%, a decline that almost reaches zero including bad loans sold and derecognised, analogous to the loan adjustment methodology applied in the European Central Bank System (ECBS).

-19 Loans to ordinary resident customers, including bad loans and net of Repurchase Agreements with central counterparties.
+21 Loans to ordinary resident customers, including bad loans and net of Repurchase Agreements with central counterparties.